microsoft/finops-toolkit/docs-mslearn/toolkit/bicep-registry/modules.md

 ## Looking for more?

 We'd love to hear about any modules or templates you're looking for.
-Vote up (👍) existing ideas or create a new issue to suggest a new idea.
-We'll focus on ideas with the most votes.
+To suggest a new idea, vote up existing ideas or create a new issue.
+We focus on ideas with the most votes.

 [Vote on ideas](https://github.com/microsoft/finops-toolkit/issues?q=is%3Aissue+is%3Aopen+label%3A%22Solution%3A+Bicep+Registry%22+sort%3Areactions-%2B1-desc) &nbsp; [Suggest an idea](https://aka.ms/ftk/ideas)